sebpiq/FreedomPortal/README.md

 FreedomPortal
 ==============

-The Freedom Portal project is an exhibition of digital artworks installed on Wi-Fi routers spread out in the public space.
+The FreedomPortal project is an exhibition of digital artworks installed on Wi-Fi routers spread out in the public space.

 These instructions explain how to :

 - create a FreedomPortal app
 - deploy that app on a Wi-Fi router, so that it act as a captive portal for all clients connecting

 In order to use these instructions, You need a Wi-Fi router:

 - able to support openWRT (https://openwrt.org/)
 - with a USB port so you can plug a USB key to extend the router's disk space
 - with enough flash memory (I am unsure of the exact amount of memory necessary, but probably 8Mb or more)

 We have been using GL-inet routers, which have all of the above, and come with openWRT pre-installed.
+Following instructions are for these specific routers, but can be easily adapted to another model.

 Creating a FreedomPortal app